xeger/sylph/README.md

 HTML document's `head` section.

-To use it, simply load it using a `script` tag on your index page and specifying the DOM element that Sylph's UI (and your own application) will occupy by specifying an `sylph-target` meta.
+To use it, simply load it using a `script` tag on your index page and specifying the DOM element that Sylph's UI (and your own application) will occupy by specifying a `sylph-target` meta.

 ```html
 <head>